gordonnguyen/connect-linkedin-chrome-extension/README.md

 ### Executing program

-* Choose text file containing LinkedIn profile links.
+* Choose a text file containing LinkedIn profile links.
-* Click Start to run the program, page(s) will closed automatically after finished.
+* Click Start to run the program, page(s) will close automatically after it is finished.

 ## Version History